DanTheNorthernCodeMonkey/DanTheNorthernCodeMonkey.github.io/_posts/2016-07-03-progressive-dot-net-tutorials-episode-2.md

 The afternoon was with Phil Trelford, [Dominic Finn](https://twitter.com/CleverFinn?lang=en-gb "Dominic Finn twitter") had told me to absorb all of the knowledges from Trelford.
 I instantly understood why when I went into his talk, he comes across as very intelligent but also a bit of a joker, someone that you definitely want to learn from.

 Trelford's inspiration for this project was when he was trying to teach his son programming with Microsoft's Small Basic and he got frustrated that it did not support arguments in functions.
-So he decided to make his own Small Basic programming languge with more features, as you do
+So he decided to make his own Small Basic programming language with more features, as you do

-He brought this completely foreign concept of building a compiler and made it seems ridicously easy.
-He had us implementing a basic parser in minutes, I was in, 100% well and truely hooked, I wanted all the knowledges, I'd climb Mt.
+He brought this completely foreign concept of building a compiler and made it seems ridiculously easy.
+He had us implementing a basic parser in minutes, I was in, 100% well and truly hooked, I wanted all the knowledges, I'd climb Mt.
 Doom, put up with Sam whining like a bitch the whole way and throw the ring in the lava without a second thought to absorb every ounce of knowledge in this guy's brain.

 The whole premise behind it being so simple was that Trelford had broken down the problem into smaller subsets, something we all should be doing in our day to day jobs, but is often easier said than done.
 He also kept breaking down the barriers with statement's like "This stuff is easy, what we do day in day out, UI, networks, users is hard.".